Dahntay Jones: Personal life

 Jones is the son of Larry and Joanne Jones.
 His father played college basketball at St. Peter's College.
 His cousin, Al Harrington, is a retired professional basketball player.
 He was previously married to Valeisha Butterfield Jones, the daughter of North Carolina Congressman G. K. Butterfield.
 They share two children, Dahntay Jr. and Dillon.
 Jones also has three other children from previous relationships.
-In July 2025, a video surfaced of Mr. Jones in a hotel hallway appearing to insert fingers into his anus, sniff the contents, then proceed to rub them onto the hotel walls.
+In July 2025, a video surfaced of Jones in a hotel hallway appearing to insert fingers into his anus, sniff the contents, then proceed to rub them onto the hotel walls.